-Charles Joughin was arguably the last person aboard the Titanic when it sank into the frigid waters of the North Atlantic ocean on April 15, 1912.
+Charles Joughin was arguably the last person aboard the Titanic when it sank into the frigid waters of the North Atlantic on April 15, 1912.
 Yet somehow, the ship’s chief baker survived for hours in the subzero temperatures until he found a lifeboat.

 Born in Birkenhead, England in 1878, Charles Joughin heard the call of the ocean at an early age.
 Following in the footsteps of two of his brothers, who had both joined the Royal Navy, Joughin began working aboard ships at age 11.

 His maritime career eventually led to a position on the RMS Titanic, where he was working as the head baker when the legendary ship hit an iceberg on the evening of April 14, 1912.